πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 a[5] = 99; // ❌ out of range β€” writes into memory that isn't yours (undefined behavior)

 You get a[0] through a[4] β€” exactly 5 slots.
-Drill it in that the declaration count 5 and the last valid index 4 differ by one.
+Remember: the declaration size 5 and the last valid index 4 are always off by one.

-πŸ’‘ How dangerous is out-of-range?
-C will not error on a[5] or a[100] (often not even a warning).
-At runtime it may stomp on another variable, crash with a Segmentation fault, or β€” worst of all β€” appear to work while hiding a bug.
+πŸ’‘ How bad is out-of-range access?
+C won't flag a[5] or a[100] as an error (often not even a warning).
+At runtime it may clobber another variable, crash with a Segmentation fault, or β€” worst of all β€” appear to work while quietly corrupting data.

 Array memory layout

-Array elements are stored contiguously in memory.
-Click a cell to inspect.
+Array elements sit contiguously in memory.
+Click a cell to inspect it.

 Step execution — array with for loop